spherinder/Neural-Network-From-Scratch/README.md

  [ 0.93204751]
  [ 0.08222075]]
 ```
-Quite close to the solution without any hyperparameter-tuning, isn't it?
+Quite close to the solution, isn't it?